bbauer-io/minishell/README.md

 That actually doesn't sound like that much...

-Well, You'll have a pretty difficult time getting it to crash, if that's what you're trying to do.
+Well, you'll have a pretty difficult time getting it to crash, if that's what you're trying to do.
 Go ahead and try it out!

-How to use:
+How to run **meh$h**:
 ```
 git clone https://github.com/brianbauer42/mehShell.git
 cd mehShell
 make
 ./minishell
-???
-profit!
 ```
 **Despite the name, I'm proud of my stalwart *meh*$hell and looking forward to improving it.**